codeforamerica/ohana-web-search/README.md

 **Windows**: Try [RailsInstaller](http://railsinstaller.org), along with some of these [tutorials](https://www.google.com/search?q=install+rails+on+windows) if you get stuck.

-#### MongoDB
-**OS X**

-On OS X, the easiest way to install MongoDB (or almost any development tool) is with Homebrew:

-    brew update
-    brew install mongodb

-Follow the Homebrew instructions for configuring MongoDB and starting it automatically every time you restart your computer.
-Otherwise, you can launch MongoDB manually in a separate Terminal tab or window with this command:

-    mongod

-**Other**

-See the Downloads page on mongodb.org for steps to install on other systems: [http://www.mongodb.org/downloads](http://www.mongodb.org/downloads)

-#### Redis
-**OS X**

-On OS X, the easiest way to install Redis is with Homebrew:

-    brew install redis

-Follow the Homebrew instructions if you want Redis to start automatically every time you restart your computer.
-Otherwise launch Redis manually in a separate Terminal tab or window:

-    redis-server

-**Other**

-See the Download page on Redis.io for steps to install on other systems: [http://redis.io/download](http://redis.io/download)

 ### Clone the app on your local machine:

     git clone https://github.com/codeforamerica/human_services_finder.git